 Kanban methodology is a project and process management tool introduced by an industrial engineer Taiichi Ohno in the late 1940s.
 At the beginning, it is introduced as an integral part of the lean manufacturing production system.
-The purpose of this methodology was to increase the productivity of Toyota Production System by eliminating wastes.
+The purpose of the Kanban approach was to increase the productivity of Toyota Production System by eliminating wastes.
 The Japanese word kanban (看板) means visual (kan) card (ban).
-Kanban laminated cards are used in the Toyota plants to guide the lean production by communicating demands.
+Kanban laminated cards are used in the Toyota plants to guide lean production by communicating demands.
 These cards specify the tasks that need to be done just in time.
-In this article we will explain the Kanban methodology and discuss the key aspects of it.
+In this article, we will talk about the Kanban boards and discuss the advantages and disadvantages of Kanban Methodology.

 The keystone of Kanban cards is to reduce the amount of work in progress.
 It eliminates wastes generating from complexity and context switching and encourages collaboration to improve the system.

 Kanban methodology aims an efficient change management system and the customer and stakeholder satisfaction.
 It is an alternative agile technique.

 Below are the basic principles of Kanban

 - Limit the Work in Progress

 - Manage Flow